 - Webinars can be considered “fluffy” if they’re only rooted in making the sale, and not providing some type of value.

 - Because they are a shorter event compared to some of the other options we will discuss, webinars are most effective for an already warm audience that is familiar with you and have experienced some level of communication and nurturing leading up to the webinar.

 - A typical flow of a webinar is to introduce the topic and agenda, explain who you are and why you’re an expert, present your coaching framework, deliver your offer.

 - You can develop more connection on a webinar by offering a live Q&A session at the end or keeping the chat active throughout the presentation.

-A Masterclass is a presentation in which the host goes deeper on one specific topic in which they are an expert.
+In a Masterclass, the host goes deeper on one specific topic.
+They are an expert on this topic.
 Here are some typical features and benefits of hosting a Masterclass: